top of page

-Creating the Perfect Team
+Creating The Perfect Team

 Google has collected endless amounts of data and conducted countless studies, spending millions of dollars and thousands of hours, all in an effort to better understand their employees.
 One initiative was to try and understand what makes a team effective.
 Specifically, Google wanted to know why some teams excelled while others didn’t.
 The study was called PROJECT ARISTOTLE, and they gathered up some of Google’s best talent to try and understand, codify and decipher how to create high functioning teams.